 The optimization of procurement activities is a great cost-saving strategy that enhances transparency, accountability, and communication between businesses and suppliers.
-By keeping the spending under management below the expected target you make sure you are saving cots while maximizing your procurement efforts.
+By keeping the spending under management below the expected target, you make sure you are saving costs while maximizing your procurement efforts.

 c.
 Production Downtimes

 As mentioned, cost reduction can involve several areas of the business.
 From sales to procurement, we now cover the production area.
 For manufacturing businesses that work with heavy machinery, downtimes mean less money that can be made and a rise in costs.